 D. Review Docket Fees (House Committee).
 The House Committee recommended a review, prior to Omnibus, of the distribution of docket fees related to the percentage of fees allocated to each specific fund receiving receipts from docket fees.
-The House Committee took note that SB17 also addressed docket fees and could potentially affect the distribution of court docket fees.
-The current version of the bill would require agencies with non-judicial functions who receive docket fee revenue to provide a report to the Senate Ways and Means and House Appropriations Committee and passed the Senate.
-It is currently assigned to the bill was amended by the Senate Judiciary Committee and passed the Senate.
+The House Committee took note that SB 17 also addressed docket fees and could potentially affect the distribution of court docket fees.
+The current version of the bill would require agencies with non-judicial functions who receive docket fee revenue to provide a report to the Senate Ways and Means and House Appropriations Committees detailing expenditures of those docket fee revenues.
+The bill was amended by the Senate Judiciary Committee and passed the Senate.
 It is currently assigned to the House Judiciary Committee.